 Can you actually make good money with this MLM?
 Yes, as long as you understand how to sell well.
 However, selling it’s products and recruiting people into the program require 2 different sales approaches.

 Do I recommend Nikken?
-For most people, no. Only to those who are experienced sales people and TRULY passionate about the products and services offered by this program.
+For most people, no. Only to those who are experienced sales people and TRULY passionate about the products and services offered by this program (Not beginners.
+If you are a beginner, then this approach to making money online is for you).

 What I do recommend is this: